How To Overcome Anxiety

 Question 1: What am I focusing on right now?
 Am I focused on something in my past or am I focusing on something that is coming in the future?
 How present am I being in this moment?

 It is difficult to be anxious about the past unless it is going to have a future consequence.
-So the best thing you can do is breathe and decide how you can be fully present and alert in this moment so you can take the actions you need to to create a better future outcome.
+So the best thing you can do is breathe and decide how you can be fully present and alert in this moment so you can take the actions you need to to create a better future outcome and overcome anxiety.

 Asking and responding to this question in a fully present and non-judgemental way may give you the shift in perception that you need.